AlexanderSwain/Slang.Net/README.md

 A comprehensive .NET wrapper for the Slang Shader Language compiler, providing seamless integration of shader compilation and reflection capabilities into .NET applications.

 > **Note:** Slang.Sdk is currently in early development.
 While functional, expect APIs to evolve and additional features to be added in future releases.

 > **Disclaimer:** We are the developers and maintainers of this C# wrapper library only, not of the Slang shader language itself.
 Slang is developed and maintained by NVIDIA.
 This project provides .NET bindings to make Slang accessible to C# developers.

+## Supported Platforms

+- **Windows x64** - Full support
+- **Windows x86** - Unsuported due to missing support from the native slang api
+- **Windows ARM64** - Full support
+- **Linux** - Planned for future release.
+Sponsorships can make this a priority.
+- **macOS** - Planned for future release.
+Sponsorships can make this a priority.

+## Release Roadmap:
+We will use `Slang api version: 2025.10.3` as the underlying native version until after v1.0.0 release.
+Expect at least one release at the end of every month:

+- **Slang.Sdk v0.0.1** (6/27/2025 Release): Proof of Concept.
+Limited testing.
+Has basic functionality but came with many known issues such as bugs and memory leaks.
+Windows (x64, ARM64).
+- **Slang.Sdk v0.5.0** (7/27/2025 Release): Most features are implemented.
+Most bugs and memory leaks fixed.
+Basic testing.
+Windows (x64, ARM64).
+- **Slang.Sdk v1.0.0** (late August Release): All native slang features implemented and abstracted.
+No known bugs or memory leaks.
+Intensive testing.
+We're aiming for Linux, macOS compatitbility for this release.
+Please help us reach this goal.
+- **Slang.Sdk v1.X.X** (late September Release): Update to latest slang version.
+Fix reported issues.

 **Sponsoring Development:**